google-research-datasets/AltEntities/README.md

 ## COPYRIGHT NOTICE

-This is the work of Mohammad Javad Hosseini, Filip Radlinski, Silvia Pareti, and Annie Louis from Google LLC, made available under the CC-BY SA 3.0 License.
+This is the work of *Mohammad Javad Hosseini*, *Filip Radlinski*, *Silvia Pareti*, and *Annie Louis* from Google LLC, made available under the CC-BY SA 3.0 License.
 A full copy of the license can be found at https://creativecommons.org/licenses/by-sa/3.0/

 ## The Dataset